 Halloween Scream Train

-The Halloween Scream Train at Bear Creek Park is for people aged 12 years and older.
+The Halloween Scream Train at Bear Creek Park is for people ages 12 years and older.
 The ride is about 10 minutes long and it follows the same track as the Pumpkin Train.

-The Scream Train runs nightly from 6:00–10:00 pm through a haunted forest, with live actors, atmospheric lighting and jump scares.
+The Scream Train runs nightly from 6:00 pm to 10:00 pm through a haunted forest, with live actors, atmospheric lighting and jump scares.
 Popular characters include Chainsaw Charlie and other costumed performers.

 See the above video of the Pumpkin Express for an idea of what to expect.
 The Scream Train is usually similar, but runs at night and features live actors.

 Tickets can be booked online on the official website.
 Walk-ins are accepted if the event still has availability.
-A concession is available with drinks, candy, popcorn and hot dogs.
+You can buy drinks, candy, popcorn and hot dogs from a concession.

 Where is Bear Creek Park?